 You have probably faced psychological complexities such as depression, anxiety disorders, eating disorders and mental illness at any point of your life.
 You are not the only sufferer of such disorders.
 Many of us confront such problems in the difficult sphere of our life.
 The good news is you can solve such issues by practising some simple cognitive-behavioural therapy (CBT).
+Learn 9 effective cbt Techniques for better mental health and lead a happier life without harmful thought patterns.

 If you are unfamiliar with the terms, this article will help you know about CBT, its functionality and application to improve your mental health.